needurlrak/dsp/05a-python.md

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

->> lambda is a way to create very simple temporary functions.
+>> A lambda function is a very simple, unnamed, 'throwaway' function.
 Let's say I want to sort a set of integers in decreasing order.
 One way I could do this is: ```sorted(list_of_ints, key = lambda integer: -integer).``` This line of code will cause sorted to use the negative of each of my integers as a key, and `sorted` automatically sorts in increasing order, so this will create an overall effect of sorting in decreasing order.
 I have no idea why the font is so large.
 Sorry about that.
 ---

 ###Q4.
 List Comprehension, Map &amp; Filter

 Explain list comprehensions.
 Give examples and show equivalents with `map` and `filter`.
 How do their capabilities compare?
 Also demonstrate set comprehensions and dictionary comprehensions.

->> REPLACE THIS TEXT WITH YOUR RESPONSE
+>>

 ---